 Blueberry Lavender Syrup:

-- 1 c. fresh or frozen blueberries
+- 1 cup fresh or frozen blueberries

-- 2 TB granulated sugar
+- 2 Tbsp granulated sugar

-- 2 TB culinary dried lavender
+- 2 Tbsp culinary dried lavender

 Ice Cream Base:

-- 2 eggs
+- 2 large pasteurized eggs

-- 3/4 c. raw, local honey
+- 3/4 cup raw, local honey

 - 1 tsp vanilla

-- 2 c. heavy cream
+- 2 cups heavy cream

-- 1 c. whole milk
+- 1 cup whole milk

 Instructions

-- In a small saucepan, heat the blueberries, sugar and lavender on high until the blueberries pop and the mixture begins to boil.
-Turn heat to low and simmer about 5 minutes before setting aside to cool.
-Strain through a mesh colander into a heat proof bowl and discard the solids.
+- Strain through a mesh colander into a heat proof bowl and discard the solids.
 This can be made ahead of time if needed.

-- In the bowl of a mixer fitted with the whisk attachment, mix the eggs on medium speed for 1-2 minutes or until they get light and fluffy, then slowly pour in the honey in a steady stream and continue mixing for another minute.
-Add the vanilla, cream and milk and mix for an additional 30 seconds – 1 minute.
+- In the bowl of a stand mixer fitted with the whisk attachment, mix the eggs on medium speed for 1-2 minutes or until they get light and fluffy.

 - Pour the mixture into an ice cream maker and churn according to manufacturer directions (this is usually 25-35 minutes).